BettercareHealth/bettercare/README.md

 *	Aspect ratios: 4:3 (portrait or landscape), a closer ratio, or square.
 Images at wider ratios (e.g. 16:9) than 4:3 make layout more difficult.

 **Note in image sizes**: Different SVG editors treat image size differently.
 For instance, a 2-inch-wide image in Illustrator will appear 1.6 inches wide in Prince and Inkscape.
 Why?
 Because when creating the SVG's XML, Illustrator includes its dimensions in pixels, and *assumes a 72dpi resolution*, where Prince and Inkscape follow the W3C SVG spec and assume 90dpi.
 As a result, images coming out of Illustrator always appear 80% of their intended size.
 So, **if you're creating images in Illustrator**, ideally set your image sizes to 125% of what you intend to appear in the book (115mm × 125% = 143.75mm).
 We try to compensate for inconsistency in our CSS just in case (see 'image placement' below).

+Resolution:

+*	For SVG images, the editor you use will determine underlying resolution.
+Illustrator uses 72dpi, and Inkscape 90dpi.
+We favour and assume 90dpi, but can rescale SVG images with  our stylesheets just in case.
+*	For JPGs, our default resolution should be 200dpi and image quality of 80 ('very high' in Adobe presets).
+This allows for reasonable print quality while keeping file sizes sensible for web delivery.

 Styles: